sadmanca/aps105/README.md

 ```

 ## 19.4.
 Dereferencing 2D Arrays

-A 2D array is basically just an array of pointers ('rows'), with each pointer pointing to the 1st element of its row (enabling traversal of 'columns' in each row).
+A 2D array is basically just an array of pointers ('rows'), with each pointer pointing to the 1st element (1st 'column') of a 'row' (enabling traversal of columns in each row).

 Just like with 1D arrays, the identifier (`arr`) of a 2D array (`arr[2][3]`) is the address of `arr[0]` (`&arr[0]`).